flashmob/maildiranasaurus/README.md

 ## RoaaaarrrRRRRR!

-This is a test to get an insight into using go-guerrilla as a package.
+This started as a project to get an insight into using [go-guerrilla](https://github.com/flashmob/go-guerrilla) as a package.

 It is uses go-guerrilla with an Maildir backend.
 See [maildir.go](https://github.com/flashmob/maildiranasaurus/blob/master/maildir.go) how the Maildir processor was added!